 Treat By Symptom

-Because symptoms can overlap between the various types of eczema, it’s usually most effective to determine the best course of treatment based on the symptoms rather than by the type of eczema.
+Because symptoms can overlap between the various types of eczema, it’s usually most effective to determine the best way to treat eczema naturally based on the symptoms rather than by the type of eczema.

 For Itchy/Red/Dry Eczema